USS Sangamon (CVE-26): 1945

-Ryukyus
+Sangamon returned to the United States for an overhaul at the Puget Sound Naval Shipyard, in Bremerton, Washington, that took from 30 November 1944 to 24 January 1945.
+During the overhaul, additional rocket stowage racks, a second catapult, improved radar gear, additional 40 mm gun mounts, a bomb elevator, and additional fire-fighting equipment were installed.

-Sangamon returned to the United States for an overhaul at Bremerton, Washington that took from 30 November 1944 – 24 January 1945.
-During the overhall rocket stowage racks, a second catapult, improved radar gear, new 40 mm mounts, a bomb elevator, and additional fire-fighting equipment were installed.
-In mid-February Sangamon moved to Hawai to train a new squadron, VC-33, which included night fighters.
-On 16 March she arrived at Ulithi where she was temporarily detached from her division to join TU 52.1.1, one of the escort carrier groups assigned to the initial assault phase of Operation Iceberg, the invasion of the Ryukyu Islands.
+In mid-February Sangamon moved to Hawaii, to train a new squadron, VC-33, which included night fighters.
+On 16 March, she arrived at Ulithi, where she was temporarily detached from her division to join TU 52.1.1, one of the escort carrier groups assigned to the initial assault phase of Operation Iceberg, the invasion of the Ryukyu Islands.

-On 21 March, Sangamon departed Ulithi with other ships assigned to the Kerama Retto assault force.
+On 21 March, Sangamon departed Ulithi, with other ships assigned to the Kerama Retto assault force.
 Covering the force en route, she operated to the south of Okinawa and launched planes for CAP and landing force support as Kerama Retto was secured.
 On 1 April, as the landings on the Hagushi beaches of Okinawa were taking place, she shifted to TU 52.1.3, thus rejoining CarDiv 22.
-Through 8 April, however, she continued to launch supporting strikes and patrol groups from an area some 50 nmi south of Okinawa.
+Through 8 April, she continued to launch supporting strikes and patrol groups from an area some 50 nmi south of Okinawa.

 On 9 April, she moved with her unit into an area 70 nmi east of Sakishima Gunto.
 From there, her planes raided airfields on Miyako and Ishigaki.
-Detached on 12 April, she again provided air support for the forces fighting on Okinawa, then covered the occupation of Ie-shima.
+Detached on 12 April, she again provided air support for the forces fighting on Okinawa, then covered the occupation of Iesha.
 On 18 April, she returned to Sakishima Islands.
 Dawn and dusk strikes were launched daily, and heckler flights were sent over the fields at night.
-On 22 April, eight fighters and four bombers of a dusk strike caught 25–30 enemy planes warming up on Nobara Field, central Miyako.
+On 22 April, eight fighters, and four bombers, of a dusk strike caught 25–30 enemy planes warming up on Nobara Field, central Miyako.
 Seven Nakajima Ki-43 "Oscars" attempted to intercept Sangamon's planes, but the attack was pressed home.
-After the bombers delivering their loads, the fighters engaged the "Oscars" and shot down five.
-Night fighters from Sangamon were diverted to the area and arrived as four more Oscars joined the fight; two of the four were shot down.
+After the bombers delivered their loads, the fighters engaged the "Oscars" and shot down five.
+Night fighters from Sangamon were diverted to the area and arrived as four more "Oscars" joined the fight; two of the four were shot down.